 On the practical side after the death should you take children to funerals?
 Opinion can be divided on this and I think it’s important to consider how your child is likely to manage, the relationship to the deceased and the type of funeral.
 Very small children won’t understand what is going on, but they are likely to pick up on the emotions of others.
 For those slightly older going to a funeral can help them to process what is happening.
 In this post Emma talks about why she has taken her youngest to funerals at various ages and how she believes it’s an important part of the process for them.

-Debbie’s (from Mum’s The Boss) 4 year old asked to go to her stepfather’s funeral and a few years later she said she was pleased she got to say goodbye. in contrast my eldest doesn’t remember attending a service for her Great Grandfather when she was nearly 4 years old, but it did help her understand he was no longer here.
+Mum’s The Boss Debbie’s 4-year-old asked to go to her stepfather’s funeral and a few years later she said she was pleased she got to say goodbye.
+In contrast my eldest doesn’t remember attending a service for her great grandfather when she was nearly 4 years old, but it did help her understand he was no longer here.